fabandmina/fabandmina.github.io/content/blogs/trip/cotswold.en.md

 <h4>{{< translate vegetarian_friendly >}} {{< score 5 >}}</h4>
 It's great news for us, veggie and vegan people.
 The country is totally inclusive regarding the different existing diets.
-There is always at least one option for us, even the countryside.
+There is always at least one option for us, even in the countryside.
 It is made visible to the customer thanks to obvious marks on menu that would indicate wether the dish would suit your diet or not.

 Special mention for the "Vish & Chips" which is a vegan version of the national fish & chips, made of banana blossoms and potatoes.